-- tenant and construction audits:
+- tenant and construction audits;

-- aircraft ground running policy and review of the policy in response to airport operational matters and tenant feedback;
+- aircraft ground running policy and review of the policy

 - maintenance of vehicles and equipment.

-Table 13: Targets for noise management
+Table 7: Targets for noise monitoring

+Target Timeframe

-Target Timeframe Noise Monitoring Plan Ongoing Timely investigation of any exceedances reported and/or complaints When required Strategic Noise Mapping SNM 2022 for Thessaloniki Airport "Makedonia" - Approved by relevant Ministry Department
+Noise Monitoring Plan As per E.T.s

+Timely investigation of any exceedances reported and/or complaints When required SNM 2027 for Thessaloniki Airport "Makedonia" -

+Strategic Noise Mapping

+Balanced Approach Study for CFU Ongoing

-The results of the monitoring program are included in the Annual Environmental Bulletins and published on FG website as per the requirements of the Environmental Terms for each airport of Cluster Α.
+The results of the monitoring program are included in the Annual Environmental Bulletins and published on FG website as per the requirements of the Environmental Terms for each airport of Cluster A.